davidocho/automastermind/README.md

 #
-This is a example of a Asynchronous JavaScript Request using AJAX with JQuery.
+This repo contains two examples of AJAX calls.
+One using JQuery and one using Fetch.
+There are seprate branches for each example.

+The JQuery example resides in the branch async-w-jquery The Fetch example resides in the branch async-fetch-example

-The images are pulled from unsplash.com using there API and the articlels are New York Times articles using the NYT API
+For both examples the search results image is pulled from unsplash.com using there API and the articlels are pulled New York Times using the NYT API

-Commits are getting deployed to: https://async-w-jquery.herokuapp.com/
+Each branch gets deployed to a heroku app

+JQuery example heroku app: https://async-w-jquery.herokuapp.com/

+Fetch example heroku app: http://async-w-fetch.herokuapp.com/